 Enable Hardware-Accelerated GPU Scheduling (HAGS)

 How to enable: Settings → System → Display → Graphics → Change default graphics settings → Toggle Hardware-accelerated GPU scheduling ON.
 Restart your PC.
+This is the single most impactful Windows 11 setting for gaming performance in 2026.

 Other Essential Windows 11 Settings